CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/IIngredient.md

 val item = <minecraft:apple>;

-//Item won't be consumed and stays in the crafting slot. var transformedItem = item.reuse();

 //Item won't be consumed but will be placed in your inventory upon crafting. transformedItem = item.giveBack();